-(b) Co-ownership Of IRA: Agreement Between Participant And Trustee. participant's IRA could remain exactly as it was before the NPS's death.
+(b) Co-ownership Of IRA: Agreement Between Participant And Trustee.

+The participant's IRA could remain exactly as it was before the NPS's death.
 As a result of the participant's disclaimer of the testamentary gift of the NPS's interest in the IRA, however, the IRA would now be co-owned by the participant and (the trustee of) the Disclaimer Trust in percentages based on the amount disclaimed.
 The participant and the Trustee of the Disclaimer Trust (frequently the same person) could enter into an agreement memorializing the ownership of the IRA from that point forward.
 The Trustee of the Disclaimer Trust and the participant would also agree that the participant should designate the Disclaimer Trust (or its remainder beneficiaries) as the beneficiary of its percentage of the IRA.
 Distributions from the IRA would then be taken by the participant based on the applicable minimum distribution rules, utilizing the new lifetime distribution table.
 If the participant will be naming different beneficiaries for his percentage interest in the IRA, he should consider using separate accounts or segregated shares (because of problems that can arise under the multiple beneficiary rules).
-As the participant takes distributions from the IRA, the portion of the distribution allocable to the Disclaimer Trust would be paid to it by the participant and, depending on the terms of the Disclaimer Trust, could then distributed from the Trust (in whole or

-- in part) to the participant as the income beneficiary of the Trust.
+As the participant takes distributions from the IRA, the portion of the distribution allocable to the Disclaimer Trust would be paid to it by the participant and, depending on the terms of the Disclaimer Trust, could then distributed from the Trust (in whole or in part) to the participant as the income beneficiary of the Trust.
 The Agreement between the participant and the Trustee of the Disclaimer Trust should address the income tax liability issues.
-Because the IRA is not necessarily divided under this approach, the distributions taken from the IRA by the participant are being taken proportionately from the participant's portion and the Disclaimer Trust's portion of the IRA. - (c) Separate IRA Approach.
+Because the IRA is not necessarily divided under this approach, the distributions taken from the IRA by the participant are being taken proportionately from the participant's portion and the Disclaimer Trust's portion of the IRA.

+(c) Separate IRA Approach.

 A third approach for implementing the disclaimer by the participant is to separate the IRA into two (2) separate accounts, on a fractional or percentage basis, corresponding to the respective fractional/percentage interests owned by the participant and the Disclaimer Trust.
 Both IRAs would remain in the Participant's name.
 For ease of identification, the severed IRA now belonging to the Disclaimer Trust could have "for the benefit of the Disclaimer Trust" (or similar wording) included in the title following the participant's name, for example: "John T. Jones IRA for the benefit of the Mary Jones Disclaimer Trust."
-In any event, the Disclaimer Trust, or its remainder beneficiaries, would be designated as the beneficiary of that IRA.
-The advantages of this approach are (i) it allows for separate account treatment under the multiple beneficiary rules, and (ii) it should allow the participant to take minimum required distributions in a non-pro rata manner, as specifically authorized in IRS Notice 88-38, I.R.B.
-1988-15.
-COMMENT: Some practitioners have expressed the opinion that, even in this situation, required distributions should still be taken proportionately from the two IRAs.
-Apparently, the reason for this position (author's speculation) is to avoid the appearance of taking full advantage of the tax laws as written in a situation where the result is too good (i.e., the Disclaimer Trust -- which is functioning as a Bypass Trust in this case -- will have all of the deferral opportunity because its IRA will be tapped last).
-But how is this any different, for example, from the participant dividing one (1) IRA into two (2) IRAs and designating a charity as the beneficiary of one of the two IRAs and taking all of the required distributions from just one of the IRAs until exhausted (a common practice)? - 3.
-Planning Ideas To Assist NPS In Her Estate Planning.
+In any event, the Disclaimer Trust, or its remainder beneficiaries, should be designated as the beneficiary of that separate inherited IRA.
+The advantages of this approach are (i) it allows for separate account treatment under the multiple beneficiary rules, and (ii) it should allow the participant to take minimum required distributions in a non-pro rata manner from his two IRAs, as specifically authorized per Treasury Regulation Section 1.408-8, A-9 (the successor to now superseded IRS Notice 88-38, I.R.B.
+1988-15).

+3. Planning Ideas To Assist NPS In Her Estate Planning.

 With the increasing estate tax exclusion amounts passed into law by EGTRRA, fully utilizing the NPS's estate tax exclusion amount if she dies first may be less of a concern than it was before.
 Nevertheless, here are some ideas to be considered.